Curriculum That Prepares for the Future

 ← Back to All Issues

-I’ll prioritize evidence-based learning, stronger math and science pathways, career training options, and expanded support for special education—so current students thrive and one that makes parents confident in choosing Mercer Island schools.
+I’ll prioritize evidence-based learning, stronger math and science pathways, career training options, and expanded support for special education, so current students thrive and parents feel confident choosing Mercer Island schools.